License agreement for the use of the MailUp Platform

 3.2 – Wording and logo “Powered by MailUp®”.
 Depending on the paid plan chosen, the Client acknowledges and accepts the fact that MailUp may insert in every message sent by the Client wording and/or a logo concerning the MailUp® Platform, containing a link to one of the MailUp® sites.

-The Client’s appointment of MailUp as external Personal Data Processor under art.
-2.3 is extended to the data processing that will be carried out in connection with the contractual agreements in place with Client’s own sub-licensee customers, and such sub-licensees are required to appoint the Client as the Data Processor or to identify appropriate organizational modalities aimed at ensuring the security of the personal data.
+The appointment of MailUp as External Data Processor, as referred to in Article 2.3, by the Client also extends to the processing that will be carried out in connection with the contractual agreements in place with its sub-licensee customers, in respect of which it is the responsibility of the sub-licensee customers themselves to appoint the resellers as External Data Processors or to identify suitable organisational methods to ensure the security of the processed data.
 The Client undertakes in any case to indemnify and hold harmless MailUp from and against any prejudice that the latter may suffer as the result of conduct, infringements or breaches by the sub-licensees, since the MailUp Platforms activated from the resellers’ panel fall under the provisions of this Agreement.

 4. Economic terms and term of the agreement

+4.3.2 The Client acknowledges and expressly accepts that all Fees due under the Agreement are subject to annual updating to the extent of 100% of the upward trend variation of the ISTAT consumer price index NIC by product The Client acknowledges that the MailUp® Platform, the related options, ancillary services and support services are, by their very nature, subject to constant technological and regulatory evolution that requires continuous and costly updating, development and, in some cases, replacement, necessary to ensure their functionality.
+As a result of the foregoing, MailUp shall be entitled to change the Fees even beyond the ISTAT index in the manner set forth in Article 8.6.
 The Client is aware and accepts that MailUp also reserves the right to change or discontinue individual services and / or functions of the MailUp Platform without any notice to the Client.
 Consequently, the Client agrees that MailUp does not provide any guarantee regarding the continuity of use and delivery of specific functions of the MailUp® Platform.
-In any case, MailUp will take all reasonable commercial efforts to inform the Client in advance of any changes that may result in a substantial reduction in the level and overall quality of the MailUp® Platform.
+In any case, MailUp will take any reasonable commercial efforts to inform the Client in advance of any changes that may result in a substantial reduction in the level and overall quality of the MailUp® Platform.

 5. Warranty of minimum functioning level

 5.3 – List of contacts authorized.
-The technical assistance as well as any other administrative communication, compliance and / or privacy via email, referred to in point 5.2 above, will be provided by MailUp solely for contacts (email addresses) entered in advance by the its registry of the MailUp® Platform.
+Technical assistance, as well as any other administrative, compliance and/or privacy communication by e-mail will be provided by MailUp exclusively to the contacts (EMAIL addresses) previously entered by the Client in his personal data base of the MailUp® Platform.
 The Client will be solely responsible for keeping such list continuously up to date.
 MailUp shall not, under any circumstances, be considered liable for (i) failure and/or delayed technical assistance and/or (ii) non-receipt of specific communications due to incorrect and/or negligent completion by the Client of the list of contacts in its records.

 6. Representations, warranties, liabilities and limitations